-OCC checks similar to those in Alg.
-1 and added with the corresponding status.

-• Any other transactions are added with status set to ABORTED.
+- the OCC checks in Alg.
+1 and added with the corresponding status. - Any other transactions are added with status set to ABORTED.

-The leader then sends (EPOCH-CHANGE-COMPLETE, e, trecord) to all replicas, including the recovering replica.
+The leader then sends $\langle \text{EPOCH-CHANGE-COMPLETE}, e, trecord \rangle$ to all replicas, including the recovering replica.
 They synchronize their trecords with one in the message, and then resume normal operation.